seraph-foundation/cherub-dex/docs/docs/about/terminology.md

 F=P+ clamp(I-P,\ 0.05\%, -0.05\%)
 $$

 The $clamp$ function returns the value clamped to the inclusive range of min and max.
 When funding is positive, longs pay shorts.
-When funding is negative, shorts pay the longs.
+When funding is negative, shorts pay longs.

 ## Index Price

 The spot price of a given asset.

+## Liquidate

+Liquidation is when, in the context of Cherub, the exchange forces a trader to close their position in the case of an unmet margin call.
+Liquidation practices include auto-deleveraged liquidations (ADLS), socialized losses or insurance funds.
+The difference between the bankruptcy and liquidation price is kept by the exchange as profit.

 ## Market Price